life-itself/tao/onboarding/README.md

 * Please go to: https://github.com/lifeitself/onboarding/issues
 * Create your own issue and use it to track your Onboarding progress.
 Name it like `Onboarding {First Name} {Last Name} {Date}`
-* Copy and paste the checklist below into your issue and modify it/add more learnings to it while going through the Onboarding process (eg. Markdown, HackMD, GitHub, etc.).
+* Copy and paste the checklist below into your issue and modify it/add more learnings to it while going through the Onboarding process (eg. Markdown, GitHub, etc.).

 ```md
 This is my exciting onboarding issue! 🌱